gsoft-inc/ov-igloo-ui/packages/Dropdown/README.md

 # Dropdown

-Displays a sub element overlaid and rendering the content
+Displays a sub-element overlaid and renders the content

 <Example />